telerik/ajax-docs/api/server/Telerik.Web.UI/ProgressBarClientEvents.md

 ## Properties

+###  OnCompleted `String`

+Gets or sets the client-side script that executes after the progress bar value reaches its max value.

 ###  OnInitialize `String`

 Gets or sets the client-side script that executes when a RadProgressBar client-initialize event is raised.